Lithuanian nationality law: Current law

+Certificate of Lithuanian Descent

+The Certificate of Lithuanian Descent is a document confirming the ethnic Lithuanian origin of a person.
+The certificate gives an indefinite right to obtain Lithuanian citizenship, to obtain a visa to Lithuania, to apply for permanent residence in Lithuania.
+A certificate of Lithuanian origin may be obtained by persons who have at least one of their parents, grandparents or grandmothers who are ethnic Lithuanians by nationality.

+Certificate of Right to Restore Lithuanian Citizenship

+The Certificate of Right to Restore Citizenship of the Republic of Lithuania is an official document entitling its holder to obtain Lithuanian citizenship by descent (as a rule, upon renunciation of the existing citizenship).
+In addition, the certificate of the right to restore Lithuanian citizenship entitles its holder to obtain a visa to Lithuania, to apply for permanent residence in Lithuania.

 Citizenship of the European Union

-Because Lithuania forms part of the European Union, Lithuanian citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
-When in a non-EU country where there is no Lithuanian embassy, Lithuanian citizens have the right to get consular protection from the embassy of any other EU country present in that country.
-Lithuanian citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.
+Because Lithuania forms part of the European Union, Lithuanian citizens are citizens of the European Union under European Union law.
+As such they have the right to vote in elections for the European Parliament.
+When in a non-EU country where there is no Lithuanian embassy they have the right to get consular protection from the embassy of any other EU country present in that country.
+Since 1 May 2011 —the end of the transitional period for new member states— Lithuanian citizens can live and work in any member state of the EU as a result of the right of freedom of movement granted in Article 21 of the Treaty on the Functioning of the European Union.

+A citizen of Lithuania is also a citizen of a member state of the European Economic Area (EEA).
+The Citizens' Rights Directive defines the right of free movement for citizens of the EEA, which includes the three EFTA members Iceland, Norway and Liechtenstein plus the member states of the EU.
+Switzerland, which is a member of EFTA but not of the EEA, has a separate multilateral agreement on free movement with the EU and its member states.
+As a result, the Lithuanian nationality allows for freedom of movement in any of the states of the EU / EEA / EFTA / Switzerland.

 Travel freedom of Lithuanian citizens

 Visa requirements for Lithuanian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Lithuania.
-In 2015, Lithuanian citizens had visa-free or visa-on-arrival access to 159 countries and territories, ranking the Lithuanian passport 10th in the world according to the Visa Restrictions Index.
+In 2015, Lithuanian citizens had visa-free or visa-on-arrival access to more than 180 countries and territories, ranking the Lithuanian passport 10th in the world according to the Visa Restrictions Index.

 In 2017, the Lithuanian nationality is ranked twenty-second in the Nationality Index (QNI).
 This index differs from the Visa Restrictions Index, which focuses on external factors including travel freedom.
 The QNI considers, in addition to travel freedom, on internal factors such as peace & stability, economic strength, and human development as well.